-(3) A copy of the POV registration must be in the POV while it is being operated.
-Any part may be used for proof of registration during reinspection.

-(4) If the POV is not operational, it must be registered as nonoperational.
+- (3) A copy of the POV registration must be in the POV while it is being operated.
+Any part may be used for proof of registration during reinspection. - (4) If the POV is not operational, it must be registered as nonoperational.
 The installation storage facility for onoperational POVs may require POV owners to provide a copy of the registration.
-The U.S. Forces German license plates must be returned to the FRS when registering the vehicle as nonoperational.

-(5) The POV registration and the title document will be used to transfer ownership.
-Nonoperational POVs must be registered as operational before they may be transferred unless the USAG commander or the USAFE/AFAFRICA wing commander in the area in which the applicant is assigned approves the POV for transfer under nonoperational conditions.

-(6) The RMV is the only authority designated to approve and issue duplicate USAREUR-AF registrations to U.S. Forces military personnel, civilians, contractors, and Family members for vehicles that have been deregistered and shipped out of Germany.
+The U.S. Forces German license plates must be returned to the FRS when registering the vehicle as nonoperational. - (5) The POV registration and the title document will be used to transfer ownership.
+Nonoperational POVs must be registered as operational before they may be transferred unless the seller has approval from the first O5 commander, or civilian equivalent, in the POV owner's chain of command. - (6) The RMV is the only authority designated to approve and issue duplicate USAREUR-AF registrations to U.S. Forces military personnel, civilians, contractors, and Family members for vehicles that have been deregistered and shipped out of Germany.
 Individuals may obtain a duplicate registration by contacting the RMV Customer Service Office at usarmy.sembach.usareur-af.mbx.rmv-css@army.mil.
 Requests will be processed individually by vehicle.
 Requesters must pay an administrative fee (by check, money order, or credit card), which is not refundable.